-- Minimum of 18 years of age and engaged in or recently completed undergraduate studies
+- Minimum of 18 years of age and engaged in or recently completed undergraduate or graduate studies

-- A background or degree in Biology, Marine Biology, Ecology, Zoology or a related field
+- A background or degree in marine biology, biology, ecology, zoology, wildlife, fisheries, or a related field

 - Basic computer proficiency in Microsoft Office programs (especially Excel and Access)